What42Pizza/AASM/README.md

 # AASM
 ### Advanced Assembly
+### V0.0.2

 <br />
 <br />
 <br />

 This is supposed to be an advanced assembly language, and it comes in three levels, ranging from low level to high level.
 Though the execution is very low-level-like, the data stored in variables would be loosely-typed, so very high- level.
-Variables can hold integers, floats, booleans, strings, tables, functions / code blocks, enviroments, or null.
+Variables can hold integers, floats, booleans, strings, tables, functions / code blocks, environments, or null.
 Tables will also be called arrays when they only contain a complete set of integer keys.

 <br />
 <br />